-However, why not stepping out of the comfort zone from time to time to broaden our horizon, to overcome anxiety and simply feel better?
-We can, of course, talk about the "big things" in life such as a job change, a move to another place or ending a long-term relationship.
+However, why not stepping out of the comfort zone from time to time to broaden our horizon, overcome anxiety, and feel better?
+We can talk about the "big things" in life, such as a job change, a move to another place, or ending a long-term relationship.
 But let's start with the small ones.

-Those who know me or read my blog regularly are aware of how much I enjoy chilling, just to hang around and do nothing.
-This is definitely part of our well-being.
+Those who know me or read my blog regularly are aware of how much I enjoy chilling, to hang around and do nothing.
+Relax is part of our well-being.
 I am not a big fan of multi-tasking.
-I'd rather focus on one thing and do that well.
+I'd instead focus on one thing and do that well.

 However, no doubt that we need challenges from time to time.
-I never have to push myself to go to the gym four times a week but sometimes I realize I simply do not any exercise I dislike.
-Recently, I have begun to include one or two of these exercises (squats with heavyweights for example) in my workout.
+I never have to push myself to go to the gym four times a week, but sometimes I realize I only do not any exercise I dislike.
+I have recently begun to include one or two of these exercises (squats with heavyweights, for example) in my workout.
 My feeling after having finished?
 I am just proud of myself.
 And hopefully, I will see results in a few weeks (or months).

-Nothing is better on a rainy Sunday afternoon than hanging around on your sofa with a cup of coffee and a great piece of chocolate tart.
-How often did I think to just do nothing else but reading, justifying this with the fact that I had done so much over the week?
+Nothing is better on a rainy Sunday afternoon than hanging around on your sofa with a coffee and a great piece of chocolate tart.
+How often did I think to do nothing but reading?
+I justified this with the fact that I had done so much over the week?
 And you know what?
 Every time I decided to leave my comfort zone and do at least 30 minutes of yoga.
 I can assure you, the feeling after the "asanas" is priceless.
-I am also thinking to go into a cold chamber one day (assuming that my doctor has no objections).
-These chambers have temperatures between minus 60 to minus 120 degrees C. Obviously, they relieve pain and ignitions, improve the blood circulation and stimulate the well-being.
+I am also thinking of going into a cold chamber one day (assuming that my doctor has no objections).
+These chambers have temperatures between minus 60 to minus 120 degrees C. Obviously, they relieve pain and ignitions, improve the blood circulation, and stimulate well-being.
 I think I will be fine since I love the cold.
 Anyone joining me?

 These are just two little examples.
 If we think about the "bigger ones" – why not learning a new language, a music instrument, sports.
-What have these activities in common?
-They help you to fight aging.
+What have these activities in the joint?
+They help you to fight to age.
 In this context, you may wish to read my article about super-agers.
-All of these fit and really old people are challenging their body or mind (or both) to stay young.
-Again, I am not a fan of exaggerating anything, but we definitely need challenges.
+All of these fit and ancient people challenge their body or mind (or both) to stay young.
+Again, I am not a fan of exaggerating anything, but we need challenges.

-I also give you a big example.
+I also give you a significant example.
 Many of you may know that I led the German office of Destination Canada (Canadian Tourism Commission in those days) for many years.
-I loved the job but at certain points, I was looking for alternatives.
-However, you hardly give up such a great job that other people just wish to have.
-Then, all over sudden, I was literally thrown out of my comfort zone when the office was closed and I lost my job at an "advanced age".
+I loved the job, but at specific points, I was looking for alternatives.
+However, you hardly give up such a great job that other people wish to have.
+Then, all over sudden, I was thrown out of my comfort zone when the office was closed, and I lost my job at an "advanced age".
 I remember that I woke up twice after the disturbing news, thinking that I would not have a job within six months.
-On the third morning, I woke up and thought „What a great opportunity to finally do something else!"
+On the third morning, I woke up and thought, "What a great opportunity to finally do something else!"
 And I had fun to look into all the opportunities that came across.
 One door closed, others opened up.
-I continued to work for Canada in a different constellation but at the same time, I set up my own business which was the basis for my today's activities.
+I continued to work for Canada in a different constellation.
+At the same time, I set up my own business, which was the basis for my today's activities.
 Honestly, it was the best that could ever happen.
-Hopefully this is an inspiration for those who have just lost their job.
+Hopefully, this is an inspiration for those who have just lost their job.

 I will continue to look for challenges.
 It's never too late.
-Yes, I want to remain fit and flexible as long as possible and I perfectly know this does not come on its own.
-Over the next weeks, I will tell you more about this, including the latest research results in the field of anti-aging.
+Yes, I want to remain fit and flexible as long as possible, and I perfectly know this does not come on its own.
+Over the next weeks, I will tell you more about this, including the latest anti-aging research results.

 Activist and former US First Lady Eleanor Roosevelt once made this statement:

 Maybe we don't have to go that far.
-Maybe just hold a tarantula in our hands like my blogger friend Björn did.
-This is on my list but frankly, I am not sure if I will ever do it.
-Kudos to Björn who overcame all his disgust.
+Perhaps hold a tarantula in our hands like my blogger friend Björn did.
+That is on my list, but frankly, I am not sure if I will ever do it.
+Kudos to Björn, who overcame all his disgust.
 I will think about it.
 Now tell me how you leave (or intend to leave) your comfort zone?